 Although the volume of digital payments grows faster, there are still barriers that impede its progress, such as under served and rural areas.
-Digital literacy is one of the largest challenges to the digital payments development in the BRICS countries.
-Numerous citizens, particularly rural residents lack the skills and knowledge required to operate digital platforms with payments (Molla and Dey, 2022).
-Cybersecurity is yet another critical issue, particularly in such countries as India and Brazil, because high-profile fraud and hacking cases triggered part of the doubt concerning the security of offline transactions (Frolov and Nikanorov, 2020).
-Furthermore, the rural digital gap created by the high unavailability of internet in the rural locations has contributed towards the slower adoption of digital payment methods by the less urbanized areas.
-Mobile wallets and e-commerce portals are reported to urban hubs at an overwhelming rate, but rural areas are lagging behind due to the fact that their ability to use internet and access to mobile phones is simply deplorable (Thakur and Verma, 2020).
+Digital literacy is one of the largest challenges to the digital payments in the BRICS countries.
+Numerous citizens, particularly rural residents, lack the skills and knowledge required to operate digital platforms with payments (Molla and Dey, 2022).
+Cybersecurity is yet another critical issue, particularly in such countries as India and Brazil, because high-profile fraud and hacking cases triggered part of the doubts concerning the security of offline transactions (Frolov and Nikanorov, 2020).
+Furthermore, the rural digital gap created by the high unavailability of internet in the rural locations has contributed towards the slower adoption of digital payment methods by the less urbanised areas.
+Mobile wallets and e-commerce portals are reported to urban hubs at an overwhelming rate, but rural areas are lagging behind due to the fact that their ability to use the internet and access to mobile phones is simply deplorable (Thakur and Verma, 2020).

 2.5 BRICS-Specific Case Studies

-The case studies dedicated to each of the BRICS countries offer a valuable concept of their own challenges and opportunities of the digital payment sphere.
-As the experience of WeChat Pay and AliPay has proven successful, China has entered the arena of digital payments acceptance with the support of the government and a corresponding regulatory framework that often steer and uplift the development of the fintech (Li and Zhang, 2022).
+The case studies dedicated to each of the BRICS countries offer a valuable concept of their own challenges and opportunities in the digital payment sphere.
+As the experience of WeChat Pay and AliPay has proven successful, China has entered the arena of digital payment acceptance with the support of the government and a corresponding regulatory framework that often steers and uplift the development of fintech (Li and Zhang, 2022).
 Similarly, the UPI platform in India has provided the Asian nation with an enhanced mobile payment system as well, which was also achieved through the Digital India initiative promoted by the government (Chakrabarti and Singh, 2022).
 In South Africa, the M-Pesa system remains one of the foundations of financial inclusion as the new system cannot hire card readers now and a vast number of previously inaccessible people available to financial systems have gained new opportunities (Mellor and Taneja, 2021).
-The following case studies ensure that both the roles of the government policies and technological innovations are highlighted and so is the role of the private-sector in augmenting the digital payment systems.
+The following case studies ensure that both the roles of the government policies and technological innovations are highlighted, and so is the role of the private sector in augmenting the digital payment systems.
 They also emphasise the need to address the problems of infrastructure and digital literacy to ensure that more of all socio-economic segments embrace it.

 3. Objectives of the study